atlantis-of-code/aoc-client-logger-backend/README.md

 Please note that it is on your side to provide the security level you might require in terms of the exposition of these endpoints.
-For example, you can have your proxy to accept only connections from a specified IPs, or use any other kind of strategy your might think is enough in terms of assuring that only an actual aoc-client applications are using these endpoints.
+For example, you can have your proxy to accept only connections from a specified IPs, or use any other kind of strategy your might think is enough in terms of assuring that only your actual aoc-client applications are using these endpoints.

 ## Contributions